-Incumbents of Level 2 and Level 3 positions may not Trade in any Security during the seven-calendar-day period prior to, the actual day of, and for a 24-hour period after a fixed announcement date (FAD).
-Blackout periods are posted on the Bank of Canada intranet.
+Incumbents of Level 2 and Level 3 positions may not Trade in any Security during the seven-calendar-day period prior to, the actual day of and for a 24-hour period after a fixed announcement date (FAD).
+Blackout periods are posted on the Bank of Canada intranet (Banque Centrale).

-The trading prohibition does not apply to automatic contributions or other forms of preauthorized trades, stop-loss or limit orders, and reinvestment arrangements, as long as they are in place before the blackout period commences.
+The trading prohibition does not apply to automatic contributions or other forms of preauthorized trades, stop-loss or limit orders, and reinvestment arrangements or discretionary trading authorizations, as long as they are in place before the blackout period commences.